AABP Foundation - Zoetis Scholarship Program

 of the letters of recommendation MUST be written

-by an AABP member or faculty.
-Failure to meet this
+by an AABP member.
+Failure to meet this requirement

-requirement will disqualify the application.
-Please ask those providing
+will disqualify the application.
+Please ask those providing letters

-letters of recommendation to submit their letters through this web
+of recommendation to submit their letters through this web site by

-site by selecting the "Letters of Recommendation" link,
+selecting the "Letters of Recommendation" link, then selecting

-then selecting your name to complete their letter electronically by
+your name to complete their letter electronically by not later than

 Completed applications and